cyrilrb/Final-Project/README.md

 # Requirements

 * We used Machine Learning in the context of technologies learned.
 As well as Scikit-Learn and/or another machine learning library of our choice.
-* We also decided to use Tableau and our choice of Python Pandas and JavaScript D3.js.
+* We also decided to use Tableau and our choice of Python Pandas or JavaScript D3.js.
 * Based on this we used a Google Slides to display our findings by demonstrating a deep dive into machine learning in the context of demand forecasting Avocado quantities/prices in the United States.